How To Use HDRI Maps For Realistic Lighting Effect on Blender

-In this post we take a look at how mimicking realistic lighting conditions using HDRI maps / images on Blender can result in the most realistic 3D renders that most of us strive to achieve!
+In this post we take a look at how mimicking realistic lighting conditions using HDRI maps on Blender can result in the most realistic 3D renders.

 Applying Realism Through High Dynamic Range Images

-How often, have you found yourself randomly places lamps in different locations of your scene hoping your render will miraculously come out super realistic?
+How often, have you found yourself randomly placing lamps in different locations of your scene hoping your render will miraculously come out super realistic?

 Well answer me this question, did it?

-You see, if for example, you wanted to create a metal ball bearing (such as the one on the above Blender video).
-It would make sense to add grey to the model and then a little shine… tell me, was your render realistic?
+You see, if for example, you wanted to create a metal ball bearing (such as the one shown at the top of the page).
+It would make sense to add grey to the model and then a little shine.
+Tell me, was your render realistic?
 I am guessing no!

-Then you read about how metal actually reflects everything in its surroundings much like a mirror and you get that ‘eureka moment’… I will get a photograph and place it inside the ball bearing and add some shine… the render is a lot better, but is it still realistic?
+Then you read about how metal actually reflects everything in its surroundings much like a mirror and you get that ‘eureka moment’, to get a photograph and place it inside the ball bearing and add some shine… the render is a lot better, but is it still realistic?

 Do you see where I am coming from?
-If metal is actually just greyish in colour and its shine reflects its surroundings, then rather than placing an image inside the ballbearing, you place the image (such as an HDR image) on the outside of the scene.
+If metal is actually just greyish in color and its shine reflects its surroundings, then rather than placing an image inside the sphere, simply place the image (such as an HDR image) on the outside of the scene.

 It’s best to replicate real life conditions, rather than manipulating them!

-Think about this for one second, light comes from the blue sky, the white clouds, the colours from surrounding buildings and hits other objects (such as your ballbearing)… and that is precisely why things start to render with realism because you are physically replicating what is happening in real life conditions.
+Think about this for one second, light comes from the blue sky, the white clouds, the colors from surrounding buildings and hits other objects (such as your sphere).
+That’s precisely why things start to render with realism, because you are physically replicating what is happening in real life conditions.